navidJadid/openease_frontend_development/README.md

 - **UI, i.e. HTML, CSS, images, icons and logos**:
     - **HTML**
     HTML (template-)files can be found in `openease_falsk/webrob/templates`.
-Saved changes will show upon a page refresh in the web browser.

-        Be aware that if you change the `EASE_DEBUG` variable in the `docker-compose.yml` to `false` the changes might not show up anymore on refresh.
-This is because changing the variable will cause the server to not run in debug mode anymore which leads to caching or something alike from the [`flask`-framework](http://flask.pocoo.org/).
-Actually we are not sure exactly why, so if you do, let us now.

-        **Note:** As of right now, this does not work, because we get issues with with running the `flask`-server in debug mode.
-The current workaround is to set `EASE_DEBUG=false` and to execute `docker restart <name of your openease-flask container>` to show changes.
-This will take around 15 seconds to restart the server, so not ideal, but better than rebuilding the container each time.
+Saved changes unfortunately will not show upon a page refresh in the web browser.
+After saving the changes, execute `docker restart <name of your openease-flask container>` to show changes.
+This will take around 15 seconds to restart the server, which is not ideal but better than rebuilding the container each time.

-        We are of course working to fix this, if you wanna help please consider submitting on [this stackoverflow entry]().
+        **Note:** We are working to have the underlying `flask`-server to run in debug mode so the changes will show upon a refresh.
+Sadly this will crash into a broken pipe error each time.
+We are of course working to fix this, if you wanna help please consider submitting on [this stackoverflow entry](https://stackoverflow.com/questions/56689412/why-does-flask-crash-inside-my-docker-compose-project-when-run-in-debug-mode).

     - **CSS**
     CSS code can be found in the `openease_css`-submodule.
 Saved changes should appear with a refresh of the page in the web browser with clearing the cache.
 This can be performed by pressing `ctrl` + `shift` + `r`.
 A normal page refresh might not work, because web browser tend to cache images and css-files (among other files) for performance.